cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-27-my-python-development-environment-for-production-ready-software-projects.md

 ---
 layout: post
-title: My Python Development Environment for Production-Ready Software Projects
+title: I'm Fully Switching to Python
-subtitle: A guide to setting up a production-ready Python dev environment
+subtitle: Here's my production-ready Python dev environment
 tags: tools
 description: |
   In this post, I share the tools, libraries, configs, and other integrations I use for building production-grade Python applications.